Agent X (Marvel Comics): Publication history

 Agent X was born out of experiments with Marvel Comics' long-running Deadpool series, including the "miniseries within a series," (Deadpool: Agent of Weapon X and Deadpool: Funeral for a Freak), in which the main series' numbering was demoted to secondary status below the "miniseries" numbering.
 Marvel decided to run a "final arc" to close the series, then restart it from #1 with an X in the title to more closely identify it with their popular X-Men franchise.
-(As part of the same effort, Cable was changed to Soldier X and X-Force to X-Statix.)
+As part of the same effort, Cable was changed to Soldier X and X-Force to X-Statix.
 Rumors circulated among fans that the relaunches were due in part to a royalty dispute with Rob Liefeld, which Liefeld denied.
-Online humorist Gail Simone was chosen to write Deadpools final arc and the new series, with art by the UDON studio, which had recently revamped the Taskmaster in a well-received miniseries.
+Online humorist Gail Simone was chosen to write Deadpools final arc and the new series, with art by the UDON studio, which had recently revamped Taskmaster in a well-received miniseries.

 Agent X replaced Deadpool with a similar protagonist, while including ambiguous hints as to the nature of his relationship with the original character.
 Simone publicly clashed with Marvel's editorial staff as the relaunched title struggled to find a foothold, then left the book after issue 7.
 The series continued the cynical, slapstick action that had characterized its parent series.
 A central feature of Agent X was the question of the title character's identity, sometimes implied to be Deadpool himself.
 Deadpool refers to Agent X as his "Earth-2 Counterpart," a comedic reference to DC Comics' designation of different Earths for different iterations of identical and similar characters.

 Towards the end, two of these fill-ins were published to small fanfare: those by noted author Evan Dorkin and the acclaimed art team of Juan Bobillo and Marcelo Sosa.
 Soon after, Agent X was canceled with issue #12.
 However, shortly after this announcement, Marvel decided to launch a Cable & Deadpool book as a change in direction, which ended up being a much more successful consolidation of the two characters into one title.
 This allowed Simone and UDON to complete their initial vision as part of a three-issue arc tying up the loose ends and restoring Deadpool for use in the new book, which was published after a month's hiatus as Agent X #13-15.

 Agent X also appeared in Cable & Deadpool #11-12.
-He would make another appearance in #38-39, where he was captured on a mission against Hydra, who gave him arthritis using new technology, then morbid obesity so he wouldn't notice the arthritis.
-He was rescued by Deadpool, who was hired by Sandi and Outlaw.
+He would make another appearance in #38-39, where he was captured on a mission against Hydra, who gave him arthritis using new technology, then morbid obesity so he would not notice the arthritis.
+He was rescued by Deadpool, who was hired by Sandi Brandenberg and Outlaw.
 After being rescued, Agent X decided to allow Deadpool to run Agency X until he was cured of his disabilities.

-In the "Dear Deadpool" section of #37, the writers jokingly hinted that Agent X may receive a new series sometime.